paddyz02/llamaindex-chat-with-student-handbook/README.md

-# 🦙📚 Columbia Copilot
+# 🍔 Food Recipes Copilot

-Columbia Copilot is an AI-powered chatbot designed to answer questions about Columbia University.
+Food Recipes Copilot is an AI-powered chatbot designed to provide users with quick recipes to cook for weeknight dinners.
 It leverages the capabilities of OpenAI's GPT-4o and LlamaIndex to provide accurate and contextually relevant responses based on the data it has been trained on.

 ## Overview of the App